 Mary dropped out of school early and remembers being told she would amount to nothing if she didn’t apply herself.
-She felt like a square peg trying to fit a round hole.
-She lacked a sense of belonging as her family moved locations several times during her school years.
+She felt always felt like an outsider, lacking a sense of belonging due to her family moving locations several times during her school years.
 Heading down a track of risk-taking behaviours she was very influenced by the people around her, and Mary found herself pushing the boundaries to get her ‘highs’ from dirt bike riding, reckless driving and other extreme sports.

 Mary started competing in motocross racing and finished third place in her first national competition.
 She then went on to became a pioneer for women and world record holder in the sport of freestyle motocross.
 She was selected by the Crusty Demons to ride in their shows and become internationally known as 'Scary Mary' for the stunts she preformed on her dirt bike.

 It was still hard for her to find that sense of belonging as there were very few girls into these risky activities that Mary found herself addicted to.
 "I had a lot of drive to prove myself being the first female to try freestyle motocross.
 Failure was my biggest fear" Mary remembers.